Clean Energy Hour

 Why are consumers demanding EVs nowadays?

-- The main motivation for people to buy an electric car is because they help the environment (YouGov, 2020).
+- The main motivation for people to buy an electric car is that it helps the environment (YouGov, 2020).

 Drivers are unaware that charging EVs often relies on fossil fuels

-Is the fossil fuel really the only way to charge EVs?
+Is fossil fuel really the only way to charge EVs?

-No extra step, simply implement the solution into existing flow
+No extra step, simply implement the solution into the existing flow

 A navigation system that guides drivers to eco-friendly charging stations